 The injection contains progesterone and is given every 3 months.
 The injection stops the ovaries from releasing an egg and thickens the cervical mucus.
 The injection can cause irregular bleeding and may happen during the first few months of having the injection, but this may settle down as you have more injections .

 The copper IUD may cause you to have irregular bleeding for 3-6 months and may cause heavier or longer periods .

 The progestin IUD can also cause irregular bleeding for 3-6 months.
 This should improve over time, become lighter and may disappear .
-In fact, a significant number of women no longer get their period while using an IUD.
+In fact, a significant number of women and people who menstruate no longer get their period while using a hormonal IUD.

 The vaginal ring and period length

 The vaginal ring is a flexible ring that is placed inside the vagina, it contains both estrogen and progesterone.
 You wear the ring for 3 weeks and then remove it to have a period during the 4th week.
 However, using the ring may cause irregular bleeding or spotting within the first few months.